Holt gas–electric tank: Armament

 Like the French tank, the Holt gas–electric had a British designed 75 mm mountain gun placed low in the V-shaped nose; two removable 7.62mm Browning machine guns in sponsons one each side.
 The engine and transmission were in the rear, next to a corridor leading to the only door.
 Only one was built as tests showed its climbing performance was unsatisfactory, and it was much heavier than planned at about 25 ST.

+Evaluation

+The Holt proved to be a disappointing design, crawling along at a top speed of 6 mph and a range of only 31 miles.
+The cooling system added to the already too-heavy weight of the tank, which meant that it really struggled to climb even mild slopes.
+The project was abandoned after the one prototype had been completed and underwent trials.